 It was time to meet the challenge.
 A legal organization dedicated to defending and preserving our first freedoms was desperately needed to fill a gaping hole in the legal space.

 So, they got to work.
 One of the first things they did was name Alan Sears, a rising star in the religious freedom legal realm, as president, CEO, and general counsel.
 Sears laid a strong foundation for ADF’s flourishing, leading all strategic initiatives of the ministry from 1993 to 2017.
-He was eventually succeeded by ADF’s current president and CEO, Michael Farris.
+He was eventually succeeded by ADF’s former president and CEO, Michael Farris.

 From the outset, ADF’s forebears were committed to fulfilling the Great Commission (Matthew 28: 19-20).
 They knew that Christ commanded them to live a life of making disciples to help expand His Kingdom.
 But part of fulfilling that commission involves stewardship: Christians are called to steward the gifts they have been given faithfully.